doublec/shen-wasp/README.md

 [shen.zip](https://bluishcoder.co.nz/shen/shen.zip).
 The zip file contains a Windows 64-bit binary, `shen.exe`.
 It should run on any modern 64-bit Windows system.

+Releases and changelog are available on the [Github releases page](https://github.com/doublec/shen-wasp/releases).

 ## Usage

 Running the `shen` executable without command line arguments will start the REPL.
-The following command line arguments are available:
+Command line handling is done via the Shen OS Kernel [launcher extension](https://github.com/Shen-Language/shen-sources/blob/master/doc/extensions/launcher.md).
+This makes the following command line arguments available:

-    Usage: shen [options] [...args...]
+    Usage: shen [--version] [--help] <COMMAND> [<ARGS>]

-      -h, --help          : Prints help and exits
-      -l, --load <file>   : Loads Shen <file>
+    commands:
+        repl
+            Launches the interactive REPL.
+            Default action if no command is supplied.

+        script <FILE> [<ARGS>]
+            Runs the script in FILE. *argv* is set to [FILE | ARGS].

+        eval <ARGS>
+            Evaluates expressions and files.
+ARGS are evaluated from left to right and can be a combination of:
-      -e, --eval <string> : Evaluates <string>
+                -e, --eval <EXPR>
-      -r, --repl          : Run the REPL, even if -l or -e are provided Any additional arguments are passed to the Shen system in the variable shen-wasp.*argv*

-The command line arguments are processed in order.
-This allows loading multiple files and calling functions in a single command.
+                    Evaluates EXPR and prints result.
+                -l, --load <FILE>
+                    Reads and evaluates FILE.
+                -q, --quiet
+                    Silences interactive output.
+                -s, --set <KEY> <VALUE>
+                    Evaluates KEY, VALUE and sets as global.
+                -r, --repl
+                    Launches the interactive REPL after evaluating
+                    all the previous expresions.

 For example, building the Shen KLambda files from the [Shen source](https://github.com/Shen-Language/shen-sources):

-    $ shen  -l make.shen -e "(make)"
-    sources directory: "sources/"
+    $ shen eval -l make.shen -e "(make)" sources directory: "sources/"
     klambda directory: "klambda/"